telerik/xamarin-forms-docs/installation-and-deployment/mac/getting-started-mac.md

 Make sure that your Xamarin.Forms packages are up to date.

->The **Android project** requires multiple packages with specific versions.
-The **Xamarin.Forms** package will install most of the required packages as its dependencies.
-You can then go to [Required Android Support Libraries]({% slug required-android-support-libraries %}) article and check if you have all required files and versions.

-You can either use the Xamarin Studio UI to update all packages to the required versions, or you can do it manually by editing the *packages.config* file in each project.
+You can either use the [Xamarin Studio UI]({%slug getting-started-mac%}#update-packages-using-xamarin-studio-ui) to update all packages to the required versions, or you can do it [manually]({%slug getting-started-mac%}#update-packages-using-packagesconfig-files) by editing the *packages.config* file in each project.

 ### Update packages using Xamarin Studio UI